-The authorised capital is a maximum share capital of the company which sets limits within which the shares are issued by the company.
-When a company intends to increase its share capital by further issue of share capital which is beyond the authorised capital of the company, then before making such an allotment, increase in authorised capital is initiated.
+The authorised capital is the maximum share capital of the company which sets limits within which the shares are issued by the company.
+When a company intends to increase its share capital by further issue of share capital which is beyond the authorised capital of the company, then before making such an allotment, an increase in authorised capital is initiated.

 The Articles of Association of the company must not restrict such amendments and should have the necessary power or authority to increase authorised share capital.
 In the absence of it, the Articles of Association will have to be amended as per the provision of Section 14 of the Companies Act, 2013.
 Approval from the shareholders in the general meeting is required.

 Approval of the Shareholders together with the altered copy of Memorandum of Association depicting the increased amount of Authorised Share Capital is filed with ROC in e-form SH-7. you can check the applicable govt fee on the MCA website.
 Government fees for an increase in authorised capital are bifurcated into three parts: